ArneKuhrs/LayeredMixedMatrices.jl/README.md

 The algorithm recovers the influence graph of the reaction network from the network structure alone, that is, from the stoichiometric matrix `S` and the support pattern of `R`.
-No kinetics, no rate constants and no numerical values enter the computation.
 The product of the three block determinants is, up to a nonzero constant, the full symbolic Jacobian determinant.

 `C0` and `C∞`, the column index sets of Murota's horizontal and vertical tails, are